Dojde/Hellmark.github.io/index.md

 ---

-# Private Projects
+#  Projects
-I have collect a sample of my private projects.
+I have collect a sample of projects that I've performed over the years.
 The projects range from software projects to engagement in a local youth sports team.

-View more detailed information about all my private projects [here].
+View more detailed information about all my private projects [here]({% link private-projects.md %}).

 ---